 Our intimate club is inspired by New York’s jazz scene.
 The club has its own entrance and is located in the basement of Amerikalinjen.
 With a stage, state-of-the-art lighting and sound systems, a kitchen and dining facilities, Gustav can accommodate many types of events and arrangements.

 The club is named after Gustav Henriksen, the founder of Amerikalinjen.
 In the years prior to the opening of the Norwegian American Line he was met with huge resistance, but Gustav knew that people wanted to explore, and in 1913 the first ship left the dock.
 His work was the start of a 60-year long adventure – for all the thousands of people who emigrated, for Amerikalinjen and for Norway.
 Let yourself be inspired!
 The club reflects Gustav’s playful, New York and jazzy side.

-Come join us for Friday and Saturday night jazz sessions and experience smoky tunes and an electric atmosphere: you will always feel welcome!
+Come join us for Friday night jazz sessions and experience smoky tunes and an electric atmosphere: you will always feel welcome!

 Check out the program for the summer season 2022 below.

 May 20 - Felix Peikli & Friends ft.
 Ola Erlien